EusthEnoptEron/RaiLTools/README.md

 canvas.Save("my_new_canvas.lwg");
 ```

-The class also has a few helper methods that makes it easy to extract and import entrie folders.
+The class also has a few helper methods that make it easy to extract and import entire folders.